abiee/clickbalance-abc/README.md

  - There is not a frontend pagination component implemented yet, however server has support of skip and limit
  - Client list shows a limit of 10 clients due no pagination component
  - If tdd:server is run, it can fail some tests in MongoDB due connection limit reached, just restart the gulp process
+ - If the process turns slow you will need to clean all cached files with `gulp clean`

 Contribution
 ---------------